-Subsequent researchers determined that “AB” individuals had sera with no ABO antibodies present and “O” individuals’ sera contained “Anti-A” and “Anti-B.” Sera from group O individuals may contain a separate antibody, “Anti-A,B.” Anti-A,B possesses serologic activity not found in mixtures of Anti-A and Anti-B. Anti-A,B sera will agglutinate A, B, and AB cells.
-It is particularly useful in detecting weak A and B antigens.
+Subsequent researchers determined that “AB” individuals had sera with no ABO antibodies present, and sera from group O individuals may also contain a separate antibody, “Anti-A,B.” Anti-A,B possesses serologic activity not found in mixtures of Anti-A and Anti-B. Anti-A,B sera will agglutinate A, B, and AB cells.
+(This is particularly useful in detecting weak A and B antigens).
 See the table on the next page.